vulcainjs/vulcainjs.github.io/docs/articles/users.md

 users.useUserManagement(container);
 ```

-That is.
-You have a fully user and apikey service management.
-You can see all exposed handlers with http://localhost:8080/api/_servicedescription.
+That's it.
+You have a user and apikey service management ready to use.
+You can see all the handlers exposed with http://localhost:8080/api/_servicedescription.

-## Creating a new user
+## Create a new user

 First we need to create a new admin user with all authorizations by settings its scope to '*'.